-No one wants dirty ice, which is why keeping your ice machine clean should be a #1 priority.
-Manitowoc ice machine cleaning not only keeps your ice sanitary, but it also maintains the efficiency of the machine.
-A clean ice machine will produce more ice than a dirty ice machine.
+To say no one wants dirty ice is an understatement.
+Keeping your ice machine clean should be a number one priority.
+Manitowoc ice machine cleaning not only keeps your ice sanitary, but it also maintains the ice machine’s performance.
+A clean ice machine will operate more efficiently than a dirty ice machine.

 DO NOT mix bleach with other cleaners.
 The combination can produce harmful, toxic fumes that can cause respiratory distress.